Easy Breezy Crochet

 Image of first round of a green basket.

-Step 1 - Chain 3 (counts as 1 double crochet), then make 17 double crochets in the center ring.
+Step 1, color C - Chain 3 (counts as 1 double crochet), then make 17 double crochets in the center ring.
 Join the round with a slip stitch in the top of chain 3.
 If using a magic circle pull the circle tight.

 You should have 18 double crochets.